danterolle/golang-reverse-shell/README.md

-# golang-reverse-shell
+# Reverse shell written in Golang

-An example of a reverse shell written in Go
+An example of a reverse shell written in Go.